 - We receive results of inquiries that we might make of your former employers, work colleagues, professional associations or registration body

-- We receive any complaint or other information from or about you in the workplace
+- We receive any complaint or other information from or about you in the workplace or otherwise

 - We receive any information about any insurance investigation, litigation, registration or professional disciplinary matter, criminal matter, inquest or inquiry in which you were involved

 - We collect information about you from public domain sources